 No Budget, No Pay Act – would serve as an enforcement measure to hold members of Congress accountable for their actions.
 It is the legal obligation of Congress to pass a budget, and member pay should be withheld until that job is done.

-Inaction Has Consequences Act – would hold Congress Members’ salaries if we do not pass regular appropriation bills in a timely manner.
+Inaction Has Consequences Act – would hold Congress Members’ salaries if we do not pass the twelve regular appropriation bills in a timely manner.

 This level of transparency and accountability is critical not only to get the budget process under control but also to rein in wasteful spending.
 A sound fiscal footing fosters an environment for a strong economy, opportunities for growth, and prosperity for all people.
 If we keep letting our debt spiral out of control, we put our country at risk of a financial crisis.

-It is imperative that we get our nation’s fiscal house in order and work to address our debt and deficit – or else we will continue to push the problems of today onto our children and grandchildren.
-The longer we fail to address our nation’s spending problem, the […]Read More
+We must get our nation’s fiscal house in order and work to address our debt and deficit – or else we will continue to push the problems of today onto our children and grandchildren.
+The longer we fail to address our nation’s spending problem, the harder it becomes […]Read More